 So she bundled her cocker spaniel, Nearly, into the back seat of her car then headed west on Route 37.

 First stop was the Re-New-Ables store.
 Though out of the way, this used-goods shop was Edie’s favorite.
 Her preferred bang-around fall/spring jacket had come from Re-New-Ables.
-It was something of a miracle jacket because no matter how dirty it got from gardening or hauling wood, it always came back refreshed from a trip to the washing machine.
+It was something of a miracle jacket because no matter how dirty it got from gardening or hauling wood, it always came back refreshed after a trip to the washing machine.

 Even though she had plenty of glassware, Edie idled in that part of the store, caressing everything in the color blue.
 A small vase, perfect for a single rose, found its way into her basket.